-Dartmouth-Hitchcock Health (D-HH) Virtual Urgent Care gives you 24/7 access to a doctor to discuss minor illnesses, from colds and sinus infections to allergies and more, all from the comfort of your home.
+Dartmouth Health's Virtual Urgent Care at Dartmouth Hitchcock Medical Center gives you 24/7 access to a doctor to discuss minor illnesses, from colds and sinus infections to allergies and more, all from the comfort of your home.

-Please note: D-HH Virtual Urgent Care is not available to Medicare and Medicaid patients at this time.
+Please note: Dartmouth Health's Virtual Urgent Care is not available to Medicare and Medicaid patients at this time.

 - Preventive medicine to keep you at your healthiest